- Occasions

 Blue flower meanings

-Blue flowers are also a popular choice for bridal bouquets at weddings.
-This is because it is traditional for a bride to incorporate 'something blue' in her outfit.
-Many florist's dye white flowers blue to achieve this effect, but for brides wanting a more natural option hydrangea is a classic choice.
+Blue flowers are also a popular choice for bridal bouquets, mainly thanks to the old rhyme ‘something borrowed, something blue’.
+Some florists will dye white flowers to create the blue petals but for brides wanting a more natural option hydrangea is a classic choice.

 Types of Blue Flowers